Spice Up Your Knitted Stripes: 6 Delightful Ways

 With some of these, though, you don’t even need a pattern to do it.
 Just add the technique yourself, in any way you want!

-1. Vary widths.
-This is probably the easiest way to add pizzazz to the knitting of stripes.
+This is the easiest way to add pizzazz to the knitting of stripes.
 Who says all the stripes you knit have to be the exact same number of rows or rounds?
 Make some stripes 5 rows and make others 8.
 Make a few others 3 and a few others 10.

 You get the idea.
 This is a super-simple way to make the stripes you knit more interesting, both to you and to others.